freon4dsl/Freon-documentation/docu-content/020_Tutorial/020_Creating_your_Metamodel/+page.md

 we are done with the second model unit.

 Again, you might want to generate the editor and try it out.
-Note that when you start the editor, it will open with the model from the previous step.
-Simple click on the arrow-left icon in the top bar.
-This will open an overview of all the model units that are in your project.
-Choose TODO (name of model unit) and you can view and edit the partition that we have created for your use.
+Note that when you start the editor, it will open with the model of the pages, the one from the previous step.
+Simply click on the arrow-left icon in the top bar.
+This will open an overview of all the model units that are present in your project.
+Choose TODO (name of model unit) and you can view, and edit the partition that we have created for your use.
 Or, you can play with the File menu.
 Click `New Model Unit`, and see where that takes you.
 Still, things do not look great, do they?
 Please be patient.
-In a few more steps you will learn to beautify the appearance of the model in the editor.
+In the next lesson you will learn to beautify the appearance of the model in the editor.

 [Previous](/Tutorial/Intro)
 [Next](/Tutorial/Making_an_Editor)